-The economic overview of immigration is, nonetheless, vital to the intellectual and public sentiments towards migration.
-There is a false but unfortunately widespread economic belief that working immigrants “steal jobs” and thus reduce the national wealth.
-The reality is contrary; working immigrants produce important output that increases overall prosperity, while the ensuing demand compensate for the jobs they occupy.
-Immigration can be highly constructive in the creation of a robust and vibrant economy.
-However, central to the current immigration debate is the cost versus the gain to society.
+The economic implication of immigration is a vital factor determining public sentiments towards immigration policy.
+There is a widely held economic belief that working migrants “steal jobs” and thus reduce the national wealth.
+The reality is contrary; working immigrants produce output that increases overall prosperity, while the ensuing demand compensate for the jobs they occupy.
+Under the right condition, productive immigration would be constructive in the creation of a robust and vibrant economy.
+However, a nation must always approach immigration policy with sensibility toward the cost versus the gain to society – also beyond economics.

-Significantly, the overwhelming majority of Latin American voters prefer the Democratic Party.
+The overwhelming majority of Latin American immigrants vote for the Democratic Party.
 Not only does this make it politically less desirable for Republicans to grant amnesty to illegals, it also imposes a challenge for the national economy.
 In recent years, the Democratic Party has showed little seriousness on tackling America’s growing deficit and escalating welfare costs.
-Arguably, a main reason for why people are entering the US illegally is due to a lack of economic freedom (and hence security and opportunities) in their home countries.
-GOP, if it want to stay a viable party, should not grant citizenship to people that have crossed its borders illegally.
-Yet it gains nothing by keeping them in the dark.
-A work visa scheme will remain as a good compromise, which could pass despite resistance from immigrant hard-liners.
+Arguably, a main reason why people are entering the US illegally is due to a lack of domestic economic freedom, and hence security and opportunities.
+GOP, if it want to stay a viable party, should not grant citizenship to people that have crossed its borders illegally, and thereby importing voters to a party detached from economic realities.
+Yet it gains nothing by keeping illegal immigrants in the dark.
+A work visa scheme is a good compromise, which could pass despite resistance from immigrant hard-liners.

-State-dependency is nonetheless not in accordance with an open-border policy.
+State-dependency is nonetheless incompatible with an open immigration system.
 This is not to suggest that welfare handouts is a central incentive for newcomers or that public spending on immigration is a “net loss” economically.
-However, this is invariably the outcome of shortsighted policies.
-That is, policies that make the labor market more inflexible or otherwise limit the potential of the US’ entrepreneurial system.
-Popular perceptions that America is a free buffet, open to all in need, would cause a more hostile nativist environment within the US, which surely would not benefit immigrants.
+However, this is an invariable outcome of shortsighted policies, which further makes the labor market more inflexible or otherwise limit the potential of the US’ entrepreneurial system.
+Popular perceptions that America is a free buffet, open to all in need, would cause more nativism within the US, which least of all would benefit immigrants.